 Immersive Amazing Follower Tweaks is an enhanced and more immersive version of Amazing Follower Tweaks that replaces some of the video-gamey options with more immersive and natural lines, such as substituting “Tweak Options” with “Let’s talk about your abilities.”

-If you want to role-play Skyrim like a conqueror traversing the lands of Skyrim with a loyal army behind, Immersive Follower Tweaks is a must-install.
+If you want to role-play Skyrim like a conqueror traversing the lands of Skyrim with a loyal army behind, then I would highly recommend trying out the Immersive Follower Tweaks.

 9. Sounds of Skyrim